 Kompany, who had been made club captain at the start of the campaign, was also crowned Premier League Player of the Season, and it wouldn't be the last time he provided a crucial goalscoring intervention.

 Five years later, Kompany struck again with a spectacular, long-range winner against Leicester City in May 2019, setting them up to edge the Merseyside club to the title on the final day for the second time.

 As a result Kompany lifted the Premier League Trophy for the fourth time as captain and, after 11 years in the north west, he left the club that summer.

-He then became the head coach of Belgian side Anderlecht and his contribution to the club's Premier League success was recognised by chairman Khaldoon Al Mubarak when they built a statue of their iconic defender outside their stadium.
+Kompany was inducted into the Premier League Hall of Fame in April 2022 and his contribution to Man City's Premier League success has also been recognised by chairman Khaldoon Al Mubarak, with a statue of their iconic defender outside their stadium.

 "There have been many important contributors to Manchester City's renaissance, but arguably none are more important than Vincent Kompany," he said.

 "He defines the essence of the club.
 For a decade he has been the lifeblood, the soul, and beating heart of a supremely talented squad."